Trojan Attacks on Neural Network Controllers for Robotic Systems: Simulation Results

 For control purposes, the robot model has been discretized, resorting to an Euler forward discretization method and a sampling time $\Delta t=0.2\,s$, obtaining \cite{tiriolo2025predictive}

 In the simulated scenario, the robot operates in a two-dimensional plane and must follow a sequence of waypoints forming the path shown in Fig.~\ref{fig:traj_time}.
 This path describes a scenario in which the robot first moves along a rectangular path (to execute its day-to-day task), and then moves to the charging station at $(350, 350) cm$ whenever it needs to recharge.

-{Neural controller evaluation} As discussed in Section~\ref{sec:behavioural_cloning} we have cloned the geometric tracking controller \eqref{eq:gemetric_controller}, where {$k_x=0.2$ and $k_y=3$}.
-To evaluate how accurately the neural controller replicates the geometric controller, we have computed the Integral Absolute Error (IAE) along the prescribed trajectory:

-The geometric controller achieved an IAE of 54.82, while the neural controller achieved an IAE of 57.84.
-Although slightly higher, the neural controller’s tracking error remains close to that of the geometric controller, indicating that the learned model provides a sufficiently accurate approximation for the trajectories tested.

-Figure~\ref{fig:wheelvelocities} compares the left and right wheel speeds produced by the geometric and neural controllers under identical conditions.
+We have cloned the pose stabilizing controller \eqref{eq:geometric_controller}, where {$k_x=0.2$ and $k_y=3$}.
+To evaluate how accurately the neural controller replicates the baseline controller, we have computed the Integral Absolute Error (IAE) along the prescribed trajectory: $ \mathrm{IAE} = \sum_{k=0}^{N} |e(k)|\,\Delta t, \quad e(k) = \sqrt{(\Delta x(k)^2 + (\Delta y(k))^2}. $ The baseline controller achieved an IAE of 54.82, while the neural controller achieved an IAE of 57.84.
+Although slightly higher, the neural controller’s tracking error remains close to that of the baseline controller, indicating that the learned model provides a sufficiently accurate approximation for the trajectories tested.
+Figure~\ref{fig:wheelvelocities} compares the left and right wheel speeds produced by the baseline and neural controllers.